kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 {{dateField #publishedAt}}
 ```

-Let's also take a short visit to the Controller at `/Web/Controller/Books.hs` and add let's make sure that the nullable value `review` turns into `Nothing` if empty.
+Let's also take a short visit to the Books Controller `/Web/Controller/Books.hs` and make sure the nullable value `review` turns into `Nothing` if empty.

 ```haskell
 buildBook book = book